valentjn/ltex/pages/docs/installation-and-usage.md

 Reload the Visual Studio Code window after installing ltex-ls and/or Java.

-If ltex-ls fails to start for whatever reason after you downloaded ltex-ls and/or Java (and after you set [`ltex.ltex-ls.path`](settings.html#ltexltex-lspath) and/or [`ltex.java.path`](settings.html#ltexjavapath)), LTeX will fallback to downloading the respective dependency.
+If ltex-ls fails to start for whatever reason after you downloaded ltex-ls and/or Java (and after you set [`ltex.ltex-ls.path`](settings.html#ltexltex-lspath) and/or [`ltex.java.path`](settings.html#ltexjavapath)), LTeX will fall back to downloading the respective dependency.